matestack/matestack-ui-core/docs/guides/2-essential/11_authentication_devise.md

 What exactly is going on under the hood with all the admin sign in stuff, you may wonder?

-Here's a quick overview: Instead over implementing loads of (complex) functionality with a load of implications and edge cases, we use the `Devise` gem for a rock-solid authentication.
-It takes care of hashing, salting and storing the password, and through the `Devise::SessionsController`, of managing the session cookie.
-All that's left for us to do is check for the existence of said cookie by using the `authenticate_admin!` helper.
-If the required cookie is not present, the controller responds with an error code.
+Here's a quick overview: Instead of implementing loads of (complex) functionality with a load of implications and edge cases, we use the `Devise` gem for a rock-solid authentication.
+It takes care of hashing, salting and storing the password and managing session cookies.
+All that's left for us to do is check for authentication of admins by using the `authenticate_admin!` helper.

 `Devise` could do a lot more, but as this is a basic guide, we will leave it with that.
 For even more fine-grained control over access rights (authorization) within your application (e.g. by introducing a superadmin or having regional and national manager roles), we recommend to take a look at two other popular Ruby/Rails gems, [Pundit](https://github.com/varvet/pundit) and [CanCanCan](https://github.com/CanCanCommunity/cancancan).

+If you want to know more about using devise with matestack, checkout our [devise guide](/docs/guides/5-authorization_authentication/devise.md).

 ## Creating a admin